billmurrin/graylog-plugin-slookup-function/README.md

 Function | Description
 -------- | -----------
-slookup(stream, srcField, dstField, rtnField, timeRange) : String | Conduct a lookup in a remote stream and return a field value based on a matching source field.
+slookup(stream, srcField, dstField, rtnField, timeRange, sortOrder) : String | Conduct a lookup in a remote stream and return a field value based on a matching source field.
 Similar to VLOOKUP in Excel

 Parameter | Type | Required | Description
 --------- | ---- | -------- | -----------